denisinvader/react-strapi-image/README.md

 * Mobile-first strategy (default).
 * Desktop-first strategy (if `desktopFirstSizes` is set to `true`).

-The `sizes.fallback` value always placed at the end of the list and defaults to `'100vw'` if omitted.
+The `sizes.initial` value always placed at the end of the list and defaults to `'100vw'` if omitted.

 If described logic doesn't suit your needs, you can: